The Keys To 2023 Planning? Discipline And Precision

 Take A Surgical Approach To Planning

 The best way out of a downturn is indeed to continue investing — but only if you pick the right areas.
 Forrester’s 2023 Planning Guides provide detailed guidance for technology, customer experience, digital, marketing, sales, and product leaders on where to invest, where to pull back, and where targeted experiments might pay off.
-(Forrester clients can access the guides here.)
+(Our 16 planning guides are available for clients here; non-clients can read select guides on our resource hub.)
 Our exact guidance for individual areas differs, but the common thread is this: Companies should prioritize investments that maximize revenue growth, profitability, and resilience.

 - Double down on customer insights.
 The coming year is unlikely to look like the 2020 shutdown or any past recession.
 That means many of your assumptions about your customers and their behavior won’t apply.
 Success in 2023 will require relevant, reliable customer data to help sharpen audience targeting.
 Companies also will need to shift budgets to higher-yielding tactics with proven financial value.